rmraya/XLIFFValidation/README.md

 - Configure an instance of [Apache Tomcat 9.x](https://tomcat.apache.org) to run in secure mode, with HTTPS protocol
 - Copy `validation.war` to Tomcat's `webapps` folder
 - Set `XLIFF_HOME` environment variable, pointing to a folder in your server
+- Set `OpenXLIFF_HOME` environment variable and point it to the same folder
 - Copy `catalog` folder to `XLIFF_HOME/catalog`
 - Start Tomcat